Anjaam: Plot

 Mohanlal forces Padmisha to disown Pinky, but she refuses.
 In response, he kicks both Padmisha and Pinky out.
 Vijay accidentally kills Shivani's sister and daughter by running his car over them.
-Shivani learns about their deaths and realises Vijay is the one who killed them.
+Shivani learns about their deaths and realizes Vijay is the one who killed them.
 She decides to go to any length to avenge her family.
+Prior to this, Vijay visits Shivani in prison with the promise of freeing her (as well as news about his alleged relationship with another woman who bears her name), but Shivani still refuses.

-One day, Shivani vomits during a politicians' visit to take a prisoner for the night.
-When the prison guard learns that Shivani complained, she gives her a severe beating and throws her into a dark isolation cell, which causes her to have a miscarriage.
-With all of her loved ones have passed away, Shivani was numb to the world.
-Her only motive to live now was exacting revenge on all the people that wronged her.
+One day, Shivani vomits during a politician's visit to take a prisoner for the night.
+When the prison guard learns that Shivani is pregnant from the visit, she gives her a severe beating and throws her into a dark isolation cell, which causes her to have a miscarriage.
+With all of her loved ones dead, Shivani was numb to the world.
+Her only motive to live now was exacting revenge on all the people who wronged her.

-She begins with the prison guard by planning a night-long worship event at the jail, staging an alibi for Shivani.
-She sneaks away and kills the prison warden by dragging her to the gallows and hanging her.
-As there is no evidence and a strong alibi, Shivani is not convicted for it.
+She begins with the prison guard by planning a night-long worship event at the jail, staging an alibi for herself.
+Shivani sneaks away and kills the prison warden by dragging her to the gallows and hanging her.
+As there is no evidence and a strong alibi, Shivani is not convicted of it.

 Three years later, Shivani is released from prison.
 First, she kills Mohanlal by choking him with rupee notes and chewing off a significant amount of flesh from his arm.
-Inspector Arjun suspects Shivani for the murder.
+Inspector Arjun suspects Shivani of the murder.
 While Shivani is mourning her daughter at her grave, Inspector Arjun steps right on her grave to rudely intercept her.
-He chases her and attempts to rape her in a barn, but Shivani overpowers him and sets the barn on fire, leaving him to die.
+He chases her and tries to rape her in a barn.
+However, Shivani overpowers him and sets the barn on fire, leaving him to die.

-Shivani visits Vijay's home but came to know that Vijay and his mother moved out of there two years ago.
+Shivani visits Vijay's home but learns that Vijay and his mother moved out of there two years ago.
 She decides to dedicate her life to serving the disabled at the hospital she used to volunteer at.
 The doctor there suggested she stay at their new sanatorium in Tikamgarh.
 When she gets there, she finds out that the sanatorium was built by Vijay's mother.
-Shivani found Vijay in a paralysed state at the sanatorium, losing his ability to move due to the car accident which killed Shivani's sister and daughter.
+Shivani finds Vijay in a paralyzed state at the sanatorium, losing his ability to move due to the car accident which killed Shivani's sister and daughter.
 She volunteers to rehabilitate him.